ApsaraDB/polardb-pg-docker-images/README.md

 ### With Data Persistence

 Use an empty local directory as a volume, and mount the volume when creating the container.
 The container entry point will try to initdb in this volume. `${your_data_dir}` should be empty for the first time.
-If the volume is not emtpy, the entry point will regard the volume as already been initialized, and will start-up the database instance from the volume.
+If the volume is not empty, the entry point will regard the volume as already been initialized, and will start-up the database instance from the volume.
 The volume must be mounted under `/var/polardb/` inside container:

 ```shell
 docker run -it --rm \